bertmelis/esp32DHT/README.md

 This is a DHT11/22 library for ESP32 using the RMT peripheral, for use in the Arduino framework.
 For ESP8266, please look into this repo: [DHT](https://github.com/bertmelis/DHT)

-The library is non blocking, doesn't use delay and is usable in async frameworks.
+The library is non blocking and is usable in async frameworks.
+Time consuming methods are offloaded to a separate task.
 The library is kept simple on purpose.
 You are responsible yourself to follow the sensor's constraints (like polling frequency) and logical programming errors.
 Supplementary functions like dew point calculation are not included.

 ## Installation